topo-gps/ios-manual/en/routes/routes_plan.rst

 ~~~~~~~~~~~~~~~~~~~
 To plan a route you need to add route points.
 You can add route points in three ways:

-- By entering a location in the search bar.
+- By entering a location in the search bar of the route planner overlay.
 - By pressing long on the map and dragging the icon to the desired location.
 - By tapping waypoints, the position marker, or nodes from a node network.